Building Controllers & Creating Entities

 "Drains" the semaphore by settling all waiting Promises and restoring the semaphore's count to its initial value.

 Implements a mutual-exclusion lock.
-This is a special-case Semaphore that prevents execution of a protected code block by more than one thread of execution simultaneously.
+This is a special case of Semaphore that prevents execution of a protected code block by more than one thread of execution simultaneously.

 constructor()